International Tax Planning for U.S. Corporations

 The regulations implementing BEAT are designed to prevent its avoidance, so use caution when planning around your BEAT liability.
 Taxpayers should review their structure to determine whether they’re subject to BEAT and the reporting obligations that apply.
 Penalties starting at $25,000 may apply for not complying with reporting requirements.

-Global intangible low-taxed income (GILTI)
+Global intangible low-taxed income (GILTI) tax provisions under the TCJA

 A U.S. shareholder of any controlled foreign corporation (CFC) is required to include in income (in a manner similar to subpart F inclusions) the shareholder’s GILTI for the taxable year.
-GILTI is generally an issue when foreign operations are intangible asset-focused, and/or where low income tax rates are in place in that foreign country.
-However, because the computation of GILTI is based on a percentage of the bases of certain tangible assets, earnings attributable to certain higher-than-routine returns on tangible assets may also be taxed under the GILTI regime.
+GILTI is generally an issue when foreign operations are intangible asset-focused, and/or where low-income tax rates are in place in that foreign country.

 GILTI is calculated at the U.S. shareholder level.
-A domestic corporation (or a U.S. shareholder who is an individual making an election to be taxed as a corporation under §962) is eligible for a deduction under §250 with respect to GILTI inclusions, resulting in an effective tax rate of 10.5% on GILTI.
-A taxpayer may be eligible for 80% of foreign tax credits associated with the GILTI inclusions, but carryback or carryforward of foreign tax credits isn’t permitted.
+Under the current TCJA tax law, a domestic corporation (or a U.S. shareholder who is an individual making an election to be taxed as a corporation under §962) is eligible for a 50% deduction of the 21% corporate tax rate with respect to GILTI inclusions, resulting in an effective tax rate of 10.5% on GILTI.
+Unless Congress extends the TCJA deduction for GILTI, the deduction percentage will be reduced from 50% to 37.5% for an effective tax rate of 13.125% starting in 2026.

-Foreign-derived intangible income (FDII)
+Foreign-derived intangible income (FDII) deductions

-Foreign-derived intangible income (FDII) is a U.S. corporation’s intangible income, determined on a formulaic basis, when earned from serving foreign markets.
-U.S. corporations are entitled to a reduced tax rate through a deduction against FDII.
-For 2023, the deduction is 37.5% of FDII.
 To benefit from this deduction, a taxpayer must establish that income is derived in connection with the sale of property for foreign use, or from the provision of services to a person located outside the U.S. Taxpayers should gather and retain documentation that shows the portion of their income that qualifies as FDII.

 Generally, a U.S. person engaged in an outbound transfer of property to a foreign corporation recognizes gain even though such a transfer, in a purely domestic setting, may enjoy nonrecognition treatment.
 Therefore, the taxpayer should review its business structure to determine whether making such outbound transfers is economically viable, especially considering the potential impact of new U.S. tax regimes such as GILTI and FDII.